lrspeiser/sigmagravity/README.md

 **Theoretical status:** The "coherence" language is **motivational**, not derived from first principles.
 No QFT calculation demonstrates that gravitational phases align in galactic disks.
 Standard quantum gravity corrections are of order $(\ell_{\text{Planck}}/r)^2 \sim 10^{-70}$—utterly negligible.

-**What we actually use:** The *functional form* of Σ-Gravity (multiplicative enhancement depending on acceleration and kinematics) is **phenomenologically successful**.
+**Phenomenological success:** The *functional form* of Σ-Gravity (multiplicative enhancement depending on acceleration and kinematics) is **phenomenologically successful**.
 The underlying mechanism remains an open question.
 Analogies to coherent systems (lasers, superconductors, antenna arrays) are discussed in §5 but should not be taken as rigorous physics.

 #### 1.4.2 The Cosmological Scale Connection (Dimensional Analysis)